Thinking of incorporating a company in Singapore? You’re in the right place.

 All companies are eligible for partial tax exemption (PTE), which gives a 75% exemption on the first SGD 10,000 of normal chargeable income and a further 50% exemption on the next SGD 190,000.

-Statrys is the partner you need for a quick, hassle-free solution to registering and running your Singapore company smoothly.
+Statrys is the partner you need for a quick, hassle-free solution to registering and running your Singapore company smoothly, whether you are a foreign entrepreneur, a new business owner, or simply someone who wants to save time and skip the administrative hassle.

-Statrys offers an all-inclusive Singapore company registration package at a single price.
-The package includes everything from incorporation and company secretary services to a registered address with mail forwarding, which is ideal for entrepreneurs and businesses of all sizes, including those new to Singapore.
+Statrys offers an all-inclusive Singapore company registration package at a single price, covering all the essentials to get your company fully set up.
+From incorporation filing and company secretary services to a registered address with mail forwarding, which is ideal for entrepreneurs and businesses of all sizes, including those new to Singapore.

 Here’s what you will get: